brucehq/bruce-docs/content/operators/git.md

 `destination`: The local file path where the repository will be cloned to.
-`onlyIf`: This sub command will run and if an output is received it will return true and thus allow execution `notIf`: This sub command will run and if an output is received it will return false and thus prevent execution
+`onlyIf`: This sub command will run and if an output is received it will return true and thus allow execution `notIf`: This sub command will run and if an output is received it will return false and thus prevent execution `mode`: Can be one of the following: `cloneOnly, pull, reclone `branch`: The branch to checkout after cloning the repository `tag`: The tag to checkout after cloning the repository

+### Mode options:
+For the mode options please note that the following behavior will be added to the git clone operation once set:
+- `cloneOnly`: This will only clone the repository and will not perform any additional operations.
+- `pull`: This will clone the repository and then pull the latest changes from the repository.
+- `reclone`: This will remove the existing repository and clone it again.

+NOTE: Default mode is `pull` if not specified.

 ## Example 1: